 Jane posts her “new car” so she can show off and make others feel envious of her.
 Mary posts a picture of her hot date so all her friends who are at home on a Saturday night can feel bad their dateless.

-Social media, when used in this way, feeds the narcissistic tendencies and fuels other’s people’s insecurities.
+Social media, when used in this way, feed the narcissistic tendencies and fuels other’s people’s insecurities.

 So if you struggle in this area, and comparison is stealing your joy, taking a respite from all the social media hoopla will do you wonders.